PhucThichNghicCode/proposal.github.io/content/_index.md

 # APEX-EV Electric Vehicle Service Platform

 ### 1. Executive Summary
-RenGen is a comprehensive management platform designed to digitize and optimize maintenance workflows at service centers.
+ReGenZ is a comprehensive management platform designed to digitize and optimize maintenance workflows at service centers.
 The system centrally manages the entire service lifecycle—from request intake and repair processing to customer care—helping to eliminate manual tasks and enhance efficiency.
-Leveraging the power of the AWS cloud, RenGen combines flexible container architecture on Amazon ECS Fargate with the intelligent processing capabilities of Generative AI through Amazon Bedrock.
+Leveraging the power of the AWS cloud, ReGenZ combines flexible container architecture on Amazon ECS Fargate with the intelligent processing capabilities of Generative AI through Amazon Bedrock.
 The solution integrates automated development processes (CI/CD) from GitLab, ensuring rapid deployment speeds, high security, and rigorous monitoring, delivering a superior experience for end-users.

 ### 2. Problem Statement
 ### What’s the Problem?